 Permeability refers to the rate of water or air movement through the most restrictive layer in the soil, including bedrock, if present.
 This may be considered as internal drainage.
 Permeability can be estimated from texture, compaction, and arrangement of soil particles (structure).
-The drawing illustrates the common ways particles may be arranged to form soil structure.
+Figure 3 illustrates the common ways particles may be arranged to form soil structure.
 This secondary grouping of particles may affect the soil's internal drainage by either providing a pathway for water to drain (such as around the outside of granules) or by retarding water movement (such as with platy structure or where structure is absent and the soil is massive).

 Rapid.
-Soils are generally not finer than loams to sandy loams throughout the profile, with little if any defined structure other than being single grained (very little restriction to movement of water and air).
+Soils are generally not finer than sands to fine sandy loam throughout the profile, with little if any defined structure other than being structureless (i.e., single-grained) (very little restriction to movement of water and air).
+Organic soil material (e.g., muck or peat) is generally rapidly permeable, unless compaction or some other soil feature gives cause to think otherwise.

 Moderate.
-These soils are generally light silty clay loam (i.e., on the coarser-textured side of the silty clay loam category), light clay loam, or light sandy clay loam with prismatic to granular or blocky structure, and have no severely restrictive layers.
+These soils generally include medium-textured loamy soils, light silty clay loam (i.e., on the coarser-textured side of the silty clay loam category), light clay loam, or light sandy clay loam with prismatic to granular or blocky structure, and have no severely restrictive layers.
 Weakly cemented sandy material is also included.